 Burohappold Engineering, an engineering consultancy, was part of the consortium that designed the airport.

-OSRAM, a company based in Germany, provided LED lighting for the airport.
-Tridonic is the supplier of LED drivers for the new terminal.
+OSRAM, a sustainable lighting solutions company based in Germany, provided LED lighting for the airport.
+Tridonic, a lighting technology supplier, provided LED drivers for the new terminal.

 The need for a new airport in Beijing

 The airport currently occupies an area of 2,100ha.
-An expansion will make it difficult to operate such a large airport.
-The recently constructed Terminal 3, which is as big as London’s Heathrow Airport, is also running at maximum capacity.
+An expansion would have made it difficult to operate such a large airport.
+The recently constructed Terminal 3 of the Beijing Capital international airport, which is as big as London’s Heathrow Airport, is also running at maximum capacity.